Adrienne Neil, disabled person and workshop participant – Read Testimonial

 “I first met Heather when they were seated next to me at a Feminist conference on Diversity in Business.
 Heather was warm and inviting, and quick to be helpful in sharing their lived experience and expertise in group discussions around topics of gender fluidity, accessibility, and tokenism.
 It was apparent to me that one of Heather’s particular super powers is their extensive knowledge paired with their enthusiasm to educate and enlighten.
 I soon got down to the business of securing a connection for future collaborations.
 Heather is thoughtful, dedicated, and passionate about the work they do, and we are so excited for the workshops that they will be facilitating for our community members this Spring.
 Additionally, Heather has contributed to our website’s blog, and we’ve had overwhelming feedback that their writing is both insightful and motivating.”

 “Heather is a brilliant and dedicated advocate for the inclusion of of people with disabilities.
-Having worked with her on a number of projects, I’m always amazed at how she balances different perspectives when identifying solutions that will benefit all stakeholders.
-But what separates Heather from all others is how her passion translates into making a difference in the lives of so many others.“
+Having worked with them on a number of projects, I’m always amazed at how they balance different perspectives when identifying solutions that will benefit all stakeholders.
+But what separates Heather from all others is how their passion translates into making a difference in the lives of so many others.“

 Mike Prescott, PhD(c), MA, MBA, BSc